 In the space of a year the transgender movement has hit breakneck speed and gone from something that most Americans had never heard of to a cause claiming the mantle of civil rights.
-The Heritage Foundation’s, Ryan T. Anderson, chats with Brother Craig about his new book, When Harry Became Sally.
+The Heritage Foundation’s, Ryan T. Anderson, chats with Reverend Craig about his new book, When Harry Became Sally.

 Drawing on the best insights from biology, psychology, and philosophy, Ryan T. Anderson offers a balanced approach to the policy issues, a nuanced vision of human embodiment, and a sober and honest survey of the human costs of getting human nature wrong.